htwangtw/2021_08_Wang_load-confounds/report.md

 # The title of your report.
 # -------------------------
-title:  ' Load fMRIprep confounds in python'
+title:  'Load fMRIprep confounds in Python'

 # Please SET this url to your GitHub project repo!
 # -------------------------------------------------